Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-01.md

 # Canvas

-Canvas is JS API that allows you to draw bit mapped graphics.
+Canvas is a JS API that allows you to draw bitmapped graphics.
 Use it to create special effects and games.
-Bit mapped graphics draw faster and allow for pixel level control of an image.
+Bitmapped graphics draw faster and allow for pixel-level control of an image.

 Canvas is a tag: